wombleton/gitlaw-nz/acts/M/Marine Mammals Protection Act 1978.md

     (3) When defining and declaring a sanctuary under this section, the Minister may specify the activities that may or may not be engaged in within the sanctuary, and may impose restrictions in respect of the sanctuary.

-    (4) No marine mammal sanctuary shall be declared in any Maritime or National Park, in any reserve within the meaning of the [Reserves Act 1977][93], or in any marine reserve declared under the [Marine Reserves Act 1971][94].
+    (4) No marine mammal sanctuary shall be declared in any Maritime or National Park, in any reserve within the meaning of the [Reserves Act 1977][97], or in any marine reserve declared under the [Marine Reserves Act 1971][98].

-    (5) Every constable, and every ranger appointed under [section 38][95] of the Wildlife Act 1953, section 27 of the National Parks Act 1952, or under [section 8][96] of the Reserves Act 1977 shall have the authority to exercise any of the powers conferred on a ranger under [section 39][97] of the Wildlife Act 1953 in any marine mammal sanctuary.
+    (5) Every constable, and every ranger appointed under [section 38][99] of the Wildlife Act 1953, section 27 of the National Parks Act 1952, or under [section 8][100] of the Reserves Act 1977 shall have the authority to exercise any of the powers conferred on a ranger under [section 39][101] of the Wildlife Act 1953 in any marine mammal sanctuary.

 ##### 23 Offences and penalties

+*   (1) Every person commits an offence who---

+    *   (a) acts in contravention of or fails to comply in any respect with any notice, direction, restriction, requirement, or condition given, made, or imposed under this Act; or

+    *   (b) makes any false or misleading statement or any material omission in any communication with or application or return to the Minister, to the Director-General, or to the Department of Conservation, or any duly authorised officer or employee of the Department of Conservation, or any officer (whether in writing or otherwise), for the purposes of this Act; or

+    *   (c) refuses or fails to furnish any return or information or particulars required by the Minister, the Director-General, or any duly authorised officer or employee of the Department of Conservation, or any officer, for the purposes of this Act.

-*   (1) Every person commits an offence against this Act who---
+    (1A) Every person commits an offence against this Act who---

-    *   (a) acts in contravention of or fails to comply in any respect with any notice, direction, restriction, requirement, or condition given, made, or imposed under this Act or any regulations made under it; or
+    *   (a) acts in contravention of or fails to comply in any respect with any notice, direction, restriction, requirement, or condition given, made, or imposed under any regulations made under this Act; or

-    *   (b) makes any false or misleading statement or any material omission in any communication with or application or return to the Minister, to the Director-General, or to the Department of Conservation or any duly authorised officer or employee of the Department of Conservation, or any officer (whether in writing or otherwise), for the purposes of this Act or of any regulations made under it; or
+    *   (b) makes any false or misleading statement or any material omission in any communication with or application or return to the Minister, to the Director-General, or to the Department of Conservation, or any duly authorised officer or employee of the Department of Conservation, or any officer (whether in writing or otherwise), for the purposes of any regulations made under this Act; or

-    *   (c) refuses or fails to furnish any return or information or particulars required by the Minister, the Director-General, or any duly authorised officer or employee of the Department of Conservation, or any officer, for the purposes of this Act or of any regulations under it.
+    *   (c) refuses or fails to furnish any return or information or particulars required by the Minister, the Director-General, or any duly authorised officer or employee of the Department of Conservation, or any officer, for the purposes of any regulations made under this Act.

     (2) Every person commits an offence against this Act who---